namwa/deep-blue-theme/README.md

 ## Development

 For editing the theme.
+Note that this theme is using Tailwind CSS.

 1. Go to `themes/deep-blue-theme` directory and run `npm run watch`

-2. Run `hugo server` and see the site locally at `http://localhost:1313/`.
+2. Run `hugo server` on the root directory and see the site locally at `http://localhost:1313/`.

 ## Production

 1. Go to `themes/deep-blue-theme` directory and run `npm run build` This will minify the generated CSS.

-2. Run `hugo` to build the whole site.
+2. Run `hugo` on the root directory to build the whole site.